raspberryenvoie/piRa1n/README.md

 # piRa1n
-piRa1n lets you easily turn a Raspberry Pi 4 or a Banana pi M2 Zero into a portable Checkra1n dongle.
+piRa1n lets you easily turn a Raspberry Pi 4 or a Banana pi M2 Zero into a portable Checkra1n dongle. piRa1n can install Odysseyra1n now.
 [Demo](https://youtu.be/lqGb8SG-VII)

 **This only works with a Raspberry Pi 4!
 Other versions of the Raspberry Pi are not supported.
 It also works with a Banana pi M2 Zero.**